 It also makes it easier for you to become a better entrepreneur.
 You can think of a strategic plan as a distribution system – one that conveys your vision, message and objectives throughout the company that you’ve built.

 If the company has just started up, then you don’t need a strategic plan.

 What you need to do, is to work out what your product is, then sell it like crazy.

 Once you have a product-market fit and regular profits and start thinking “what’s next?”, then it’s time to start the strategic planning process.

 The ideal time to work on a strategic plan is in quarter four.5Normally September to December unless you want to plan by your financial year.
 Start with one three-day planning session that defines the upcoming year, and then hold shorter quarterly sessions to check in on high-level progress.

-It is also worth introducing a series of weekly meetings to keep the entire company in alignment, though that warrants a future separate article.
+It is also worth introducing a series of weekly meetings to keep the entire company in alignment.

 Teams and team members should be referring to their individual accountabilities and KPIs daily.